Utma, utmb, utmz cookies

 The cookies named __utma through __utmz are stored by websites that choose to use Google Analytics to see how people use their websites.

-These cookies support the part of analytics that actually take some amount of remembering to figure out (the analytics also sends in some other things that can be figured out on the spot, such as screen resolution).
+These cookies support the part of analytics that take some amount of remembering to figure out (other details, such as screen resolution, can be figured out on the spot).

 Some details: